Run process

 detect_target_type ¶

-Used by run_process
+Used by run_process, arun_process

-and indirectly the CLI to determine the target type with target_type
+and indirectly the CLI to determine the target type with target_type is auto.

 The following logic is employed: